pakyow/pakyow/pakyow-ui/README.md

 Pakyow knows that we've mutated our user state; it also knows what clients are currently rendering user state that would be affected by this mutation.
-It automatically builds up a set of instructions on how to update the rendered state and pushes it down to those clients over a websocket.
+It automatically builds up a set of instructions on how to update the rendered state and pushes it down to those clients over a WebSocket.

 Our rendered views can now keep themselves up to date with the current state of the application; and we don't have to do anything but render the views!
 We don't have to move any part of our app to the client.
-Our app retains a backend-driven architecture while still behaving like a modern, realtime app.
+Our app retains a backend-driven architecture while still behaving like a modern, live updating app.

 ## Client Library